swildeman/edudaq/README.md

 You'll need:
 * An Arduino UNO (The code might work on other devices (perhaps with some modifications), but it has been developed and tested on a UNO).
 * [Arduino IDE](https://www.arduino.cc/en/software) to compile and upload sketches and communicate over the Serial port.
 * A signal that varies between 0-5V (e.g. from a sensor) connected to Analog Input A0.
-As a test, you could simply use a wire from Arduino's GND, 3.3V, or 5V to manually create a "signal" on A0, or you could sample the onboard LED pin (pin 13) which is toggled by the DAQ after each acquisition.
-If you want to go fancy, you could connect a [potentiometer](https://makeabilitylab.github.io/physcomp/arduino/potentiometers.html#correct-potentiometer-based-analog-input-circuit-voltage-divider) between 0 and 5V and sample the central (sliding) contact as you turn the knob to make arbitrary signals:
+As a test, you could simply use a wire from Arduino's GND, 3.3V, or 5V to manually create a "signal" on A0, or you could sample the onboard LED pin (Pin 13) which is toggled by the DAQ after each acquisition.
+A bit more fancy would be to could connect a [potentiometer](https://makeabilitylab.github.io/physcomp/arduino/potentiometers.html#correct-potentiometer-based-analog-input-circuit-voltage-divider) between 0 and 5V and sample the central (sliding) contact as you turn the knob to make arbitrary signals:

 <img src="https://github.com/swildeman/edudaq/assets/34604545/65b53ec0-e484-4833-8752-eb429ad49d0d" alt="Potentiometer connected to A0" width="400"/>

-After you've [compiled and uploaded](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-uploading-a-sketch/) the EduDAQ.ino sketch to your Arduino [open the Serial Monitor](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor/) from the Tools menu in Arduino IDE.
+After you've [compiled and uploaded](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-uploading-a-sketch/) the EduDAQ.ino sketch to your Arduino, [open the Serial Monitor](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor/) from the Tools menu in Arduino IDE.
 Select 'Newline' and '115200 baud' and use the input field at the top of the Serial Monitor to send the message '**tl**' (short for '**t**rigger mode **l**ive').
 If all went well, you should now see a continous stream of raw readings from Analog IN A0 (numbers between 0 and 1023).
 If you turn the potentiometer knob (or change the signal on A0 in some other way), you should see the number change.

 screenshot